HongboQiao/Orc_Band/README.md

     LICENSE
     setup.py
 ```
-  *Note: The example file ``usecase.ipynb`` is located in the documentation directory, it's an example about how to use it.
-Also, you can put your SMILES string to do the prediction.
+  *Note: The example file ``usecase.ipynb`` is located in the documentation directory, it's an example about how to use our model.
+Also, you can put your SMILES strings to the function and get their bandgap predictions.

   *Note: The data we use is confidential, so you may not able to run our jupyter notebook for each file directly.